morse-simulator/morse/doc/morse/dev/adding_component.rst

 YARP
 ____

-In MorseYarpClass, the different port_name are stored in a dictionary ``_component_ports``, indexed by the name of the component (``component.blender_obj.name``).
+In Yarp, the different port_name are stored in a dictionary ``_component_ports``, indexed by the name of the component (``component.blender_obj.name``).
 You can retrieve the associated port with the method ``getPort(port_name)``